raul23/Darth-Vader-RPi/README.rst

 `:star:`

    If you don't have an RPi, don't worry.
-You can still test the program on your own computer because the ``darth_vader_rpi`` package uses the `SimulRPi`_ library to simulate I/O devices connected to an RPi such as LEDs and push buttons by blinking red dots in the terminal and playing sounds when a keyboard key is pressed.
+You can still test the script on your own computer because the ``darth_vader_rpi`` package uses the `SimulRPi`_ library to simulate I/O devices connected to an RPi such as LEDs and push buttons by blinking red dots in the terminal and playing sounds when a keyboard key is pressed.